-As the entire information carriage relies upon a technology that is based on the light.
-The capacity can be estimated from an established benchmark that has been set for 178 terabits (1 terabit = 1 trillion bits) per second which can be compared as having around half a billion online video sessions over Microsoft teams or Google meet platform.
+As the entire information carriage relies upon a technology that is based on light.
+The capacity can be estimated from an established benchmark that has been set for 178 terabits (1 terabit = 1 trillion bits) per second which can be compared to having around half a billion online video sessions over Microsoft teams or Google meet platform.

 How does a fiber optical cable work?

 As explained above, fiber optics have been assigned a key role of transmitting data from one destination to the other essentially as light particles.

 They can also be termed photons that travel through this optical fiber.
 Bringing to the point mentioned earlier, which is the principle of TIR or total internal reflection.